List of solar cycles: Unofficial cycles starting with a maximum

-The following table is instead divided into (unofficial) cycles starting and ending with a maximum, to give a better feel for the number of spotless days associated with each minimum:
+The following table is instead divided into (unofficial) cycles starting and ending with a maximum, for the purpose of indicating the number of spotless days associated with each minimum.
+It begins with cycle 10-11 due to the significant amount of missing daily data before this time, which allows estimated averages to be calculated, but does not permit totals to be counted.

-Comparison of cycles 24 and 25 by 13-month Running Averages
+Comparison of cycles 24 and 25 by 13-month running averages

 Following is a comparison of the growth of cycle 25 versus cycle 24, using the 13-month sunspot averages, beginning with the months of the respective minimums.

-Numbers in brackets for cycle 25 indicate the minimum possible value for that month, assuming there are no more sunspots between now (Mar 15 2023) and six months after the end of the month in question.
+Numbers in brackets for cycle 25 indicate the minimum possible value for that month, assuming there are no more sunspots between now (Nov 1, 2025) and six months after the end of the month in question.

 The table shows averages for each hemisphere and the average for the entire Sun.

-Comparison of Cycles 24 and 25 by Daily Spots
+Comparison of cycles 24 and 25 by daily spots

-The following table gives the number of days so far in cycle 25 against the number up to the same point in cycle 24, and also up to the end of 2012 in cycle 24, which have passed various thresholds for the numbers of sunspots.
+The following table gives the number of days so far in cycle 25 against the number up to the same point in cycle 24, which have passed various thresholds for the numbers of sunspots.

-As at Mar 15 2023, solar cycle 25 is averaging 17% more spots per day than solar cycle 24 at the same point in the cycle (Mar 15 2012).
+As at Nov 1, 2025, solar cycle 25 is averaging 32% more spots per day than solar cycle 24 at the same point in the cycle (Nov 1, 2014).